 Hino: “Because our company is large, we don't have many opportunities to learn about the work that other departments do.Therefore, we interview members of each division and create articles that introduce their work. .

-"Sometimes we think of small tools to make displays look beautiful, and other times we use video equipment on a large scale to create a lively space.
-NOMURA has people with the know-how, and by letting not only our junior employees but also our mid-career employees know that there is an opportunity to do this, I hope that it will be an opportunity for them to broaden the scope of their work."
+There are moments when we design small jigs to make displays look beautiful, and other times when we create vibrant spaces by making full use of video equipment.
+NOMURA Co.,Ltd. Ltd. has the talent to do all of that, and I hope that by letting not only our younger employees but also our mid-career employees know that there are opportunities to do so, it will give them a chance to broaden their scope of work."

 His outlook on work changed completely after meeting a certain junior colleague.
 Awakening to the fun of production management